vicjomaa/First-person-Unity-Arduino/README.md

 <image src="https://raw.githubusercontent.com/vicjomaa/First-person-Unity-Arduino/master/Images/net.JPG" height="256" width="455"><image/>

 **04** _Load ArduinoSerial.cs script and datosInterfaz.cs in your scene_ <br>
-* **Load ArduinoSerial.cs** sends and receives dato from the COM port
+* **Load ArduinoSerial.cs** sends and receives data from the Arduino serial port COM#
-* **datosInterfas.cs** collects the joystick info sended by the Arduino´s serial port and changes the analog values in a two dimensional movement (Attach ina gameObject called personaje)
+* **datosInterfas.cs** collects the joystick info sended by the Arduino´s serial port and changes the analog values in a two dimensional movement (Attach it to the gameObject called personaje)

 ## Build in 🛠️